vijay03/fliteracy/README.md

 I will be using this page to collect notes and slides I'll be preparing for the lecture series of the same name at UT Austin.

+Note that this is not an official course, and you do not get any credit for attending the lectures.

 ## Meeting Time (Spring 2024)

 When: Every Monday, from 4 - 5 PM CST

 Where: GDC 5.302

+Registration required: no (just show up!)

 ## Why do this?